Baby-McBabyFace/i-zone.mobi-auto-temperature/README.md

 # i-zone.mobi-auto-temperature
-Script used on i-zone.mobi for temperature taking
+Script used on https://i-zone.mobi/companion for temperature taking